 The Archaeology of Wine – From Prehistory to Present, Penedès Tour

-- Travel into the scenic Penedès wine region with the oldest wine cultivation in Catalonia from 2,700 years ago, for a private archaeological tour of the remains of a prehistoric and abandoned medieval village
+- Travel into the picturesque Penedès wine region for a private tour of the excavations of a hilltop village dating to the Iron Age, Roman period, and Medieval period

 - Experience the tranquil, stunning countryside of Catalonia “away from the madding crowd”

 - Immerse yourself in the charms of this Mediterranean region’s culture and heritage in an expert-led tour

 - Have a traditional Catalan lunch in a local restaurant or have a gourmet Catalan picnic

 Activity level: Light/Moderate

 Tour leader Killian Driscoll and your chauffeur will pick you up from your chosen location, and you’ll start your tour driving out of the city with Killian introducing the day ahead, and answering any of your questions.

 Throughout the day, Killian will share with you his knowledge of the archaeology and history of the region, and the places you visit.
 You will be given an insight into the lives of the people that inhabited the area over the millennia.

 You’ll travel through the Penedès wine region about 45 minutes south of Barcelona, to the first stop - the archaeological site of Olèrdola.
 Here, you'll have a private tour of the remains of the abandoned prehistoric and medieval hilltop village.
 This site is an ongoing excavation of an Iberian (Iron Age) and later settlement in the Penedès, the wine region which has evidence for the earliest wine cultivation in Catalonia, some 2,700 years ago.